How much is your car worth?

 The Encore GX’s corrosion warranty is 1 year longer than the HR-V’s (6 vs. 5 years).

-There are almost 2 times as many Buick dealers as there are Honda dealers, which makes it much easier should you ever need service under the Encore GX’s warranty.
+There are over 87 percent more Buick dealers than there are Honda dealers, which makes it much easier should you ever need service under the Encore GX’s warranty.

 J.D.
 Power and Associates’ 2019 Initial Quality Study of new car owners surveyed provide the statistics that show that Buick vehicles are better in initial quality than Honda vehicles.
 J.D.
 Power ranks Buick 11th in initial quality, above the industry average.
 With 6 more problems per 100 vehicles, Honda is ranked 16th, below the industry average.